 Over the course of Safety Week, Alyeska Resort mountain staff will be out on the slopes rewarding skiers and snowboarders wearing helmets.
 The prize rewards include free midweek lift tickets, hot ski waxes, snowboard leashes and more.
-Skiing and snowboarding with a helmet is highly encouraged by NSAA and Alyeska Resort.
+The Alyeska Mountain Shop and Max’s Mountain Shop will be offering up to 20% off select helmets during the promotional week.
+There will be informational booths located inside the Daylodge over the holiday weekends.

-Throughout the week, there will be opportunities for free terrain park and super pipe coaching with professionals.
-For intermediate to advanced skiers and snowboarders, the Alyeska Ski Patrol will be offering special sessions to join them on an end-of-day mountain sweep.
+Alyeska Ski Patrol will be offering the opportunity to join them on an end-of-day mountain sweep.
 Patrol performs a mountain sweep to ensure all guests are safely off the slopes prior to closing each day.
-To participate, please meet at the top of Chair 6 in front of the Ski Patrol building on Monday, January 21 through Friday, January 25 at 3:30 P.M.
+To participate, meet at the top of Glacier Bowl Express (Chair 6) on Monday, January 20 through Thursday, January 23 at 4:00 P.M.

 For a full schedule of events during National Safety Awareness Week, please visit www.AlyeskaResort.com.